oshogbo/ghidra-lx-loader/README.md

 ## Verficattion

-I verfived output of the module vs IDA Freeware 4.1 and swars source code.
+I verified output of the module vs IDA Freeware 4.1 and swars source code.

 ## Resources